Gregg Wallace: BBC response and independent report

 In July 2025, it was reported that Wallace had been cautioned by a BBC executive in 2019 that continued inappropriate behaviour could result in the termination of his working relationship with the broadcaster.
 Despite subsequent complaints, he remained employed.
 On 14 July 2025, the BBC released a statement in response to the findings of an independent investigation into Wallace's conduct, substantiating 45 out of 83 allegations spanning a 19-year period between 2005 and 2024.
 These included inappropriate sexual language, culturally insensitive remarks, and a single incident involving unwelcome physical contact.
-The corporation stated that Wallace's behaviour "falls below the values of the BBC" and confirmed that it has "no plans to work with him in future."
+The corporation stated that Wallace's behaviour "falls below the values of the BBC" and confirmed that it has "no plans to work with him in the future."

 Prior to the report's publication, Wallace issued a public statement claiming he had been cleared of the "most serious and sensational accusations", while criticising the BBC for "peddling baseless and sensationalised gossip" and stating, "I will not go quietly."
 In the same statement, he disclosed a recent autism diagnosis, alleging that the BBC failed to investigate or accommodate his neurodiversity and describing the MasterChef working environment as "dangerous" for someone with his condition.